 A detailed impression of the over- and underproduction for every weather regime and season compared to their seasonal mean is shown in Figure 7.
-The IC distribution for scenario one reduces the deviation of PV power production from the seasonal mean in 25 of 32 cases.
+The IC distribution for scenario one reduces the deviation of PV power production from the seasonal mean in 25 of 32 cases (pairs of four season / eight WRs).
 It also shows that changes from under- to overproduction in weather regimes are possible with different distributions and vice versa.

 The consolidate view of the variability (Error: Reference source not found) makes clear that the variability tends to be higher in mid-season (spring and autumn).
 Also, the maximum variability (black markers) is higher in mid-season with the peak in autumn for all three distributions.
 Error: Reference source not found also shows that the distribution of S1 reduces the mean and maximum variability in in every season and in total.